Military Slang during the Vietnam War

 Be Advised: Warning given prior to making an important statement

-BED: bad conduct discharge.
+BCD: bad conduct discharge.

 Belay: stop; quit.